juditecypreste/zombie_songs/README.md

-# Lede Project 1: The Zombie Songs
+# Lede Project 1: Zombie Songs

 This repository include the data and notebooks used for the first project I've worked on as a part of the Lede program for Data Journalism from Columbia Graduate School of Journalism.